AntoinePassemiers/Neuhon/README.md

     $ lein test
 ```

-## Clojure main algorithm :
+## Clojure

+### Algorithm design

+0) Pre-processing : Averaging the channels, downsampling
 1) Spectral density estimation with Lomb-Scargle method
-2) Reshape the Lomb-Scargle periodogram to be a chromatic vector (12 elements)
+2) Reshaping the Lomb-Scargle periodogram into a chromatic vector (12 elements)
-3) Compute the correlation between chromatic vectors and custom tone profiles
+3) Computing the correlation between chromatic vectors and custom tone profiles
-4) Take the tone profile that maximizes the Pearson correlation coefficient
+4) Taking the tone profile that maximizes the Pearson correlation coefficient
+5) Combine local predictions using Markov chains

+### TODO

+- Use Markov chains to take the temporal factor into account
+- Adapt the ML algorithms to be able to manage imbalanced datasets

 ### Clojure dependencies